FrostyKitten02/cellular-automaton/README.md

 # Celluar automaton
-- celluar automaton implentation in golang and weils
+- celluar automaton implentation in golang and wails